 I ask you to reconsider this notion – this is not who you are, this is who you’ve learned to be over a period of time.
 And this learning began even before you were born, in utero.
 In fact even before that – ever since your lineage began – your DNA carries memories and learning from your ancestors.

 If you allow yourself to see that “this” is not “you” – it’s all learned – you will resolve the biggest hurdle.
 You will begin to see how everything you do is based on some or the other belief system you carry.
 And once you’re able to see, you’ll have the agency to change, or hone, what you see.

 That we operate from our beliefs is not an issue because beliefs aren’t bad per se.
 I think of beliefs as strengthened versions of assumptions!

-For instance, I believe I’m loved because I’ve had enough experiences of receiving love from different people – my family, my friends, my romantic partner(s).
-This belief of being loved helps me in subtle yet profound ways during times of distress.
+For instance, I believe I’m loved because I’ve had enough experiences of receiving love from different people – my family, my friends, and my romantic partner(s).
+This belief in being loved helps me in subtle yet profound ways during times of distress.